 The answer to decluttering your old mail and other miscellaneous papers is to create a filing system.
 This can be easily accomplished by using magazine holders, staking trays, or file holders.
 Label the files appropriately (i.e. bills, coupons, receipts, warranties, user manuals) and file all papers instantly.
 Contrarily, if you know that a notice is just junk mail then recycle or shred it right away so that you don’t create another pile for yourself.
 As for important documents such as W-2s, tax returns, home records, insurance policies, or any documents of legal nature, be sure to store those in a fire and water resistant safe.

 5. Alright you’re almost there… your living room, kitchen, and bedroom are decluttered but wait!
 Your bike, luggage set, artificial Christmas tree, and that large box of extra items you just cannot part with are still in the way… what do you do now?
 Do not despair.
-You have MakeSpace – your on-demand storage option.
+You have MakeSpace storage in Los Angeles – your on-demand storage option.
 MakeSpace is a full service storage company that drops off storage bins at your residence, picks up your packed items, takes them to a storage facility near you, and brings them back whenever you need them!

 And not only does MakeSpace offer free durable storage bins and wardrobe boxes, but it also offers various storage plans to fit your specific needs.
 From a small 2’ x 2’ storage space to a x-large 10’ x 30’ unit, MakeSpace has the right space for you.
 Plus, with an online photo inventory you’ll never forgot what you put in storage again.
 So, what are you waiting for?
 Visit MakeSpace today, pick the storage plan that is right for you, and finally enjoy your beautiful work of art – your clutter free home.